-When Balanced Asset Management was founded in 1989 we invested just like everyone else.
+When Balanced Asset Management was founded in 1989, we invested just like everyone else.
 We were all taught that if you diversify and buy and hold (hang in there in both good and bad times) you would be successful and reach all of your goals.
 This worked very well for the decades of the 80’s and 90’s because while the stock markets fluctuated during those 20 years, the trend was very positive.
 The investment strategy of buy and hold produced solid gains over that time period.
-Back then, everyone that invested in the stock market thought that it was their birth-right to earn 10% per year.
-Because they did for 20 years.
+Back then, everyone who invested in the stock market thought it was their birth-right to earn 10% per year because they had done so for 20 years.

-Then in March of 2000, the stock market lost about half it’s value over the next two and a half years.
+Then, in March of 2000, the stock market lost about half it’s value over the next two and a half years.
 The tech bubble had burst.
 As sudden as a bubble popping, the buy-and-hold philosophy felt as painful as an appendix bursting.
 Hard working investors were losing the majority of their retirement savings and their children’s college education money.
 During the next 14 years, the same stock market that averaged 10% per year for the 20 years of the 80’s and 90’s, returned 0% per year.
-For 14 years!
+This happened for 14 years!